jgmurillo10/houm/README.md

 - Pagination on home page.
 While implementing the pagination I realized of a bug in the service.
 In the last pages the results does not correspond with the expected results.
 - Responsive, mobile first.
 - Handling errors on null/wrong images.
+- Gitflow with main and develop branches with their corresponding staging links environments.
 - CI/CD with Github Actions.

 ## Nice to have
-Some feature would be really nice but time was limited:
+Some features would be really nice but time was limited:
 - Lazy loading for assets.
 - More animation while showing recipes.
 - A real newsletter form.